Course Dates: June 6-7, 2014

 Nowhere is the vibrancy of public markets and farmers markets more apparent than in New York—a city rich in cultures, food, festivals, music and street life.
 We’ll visit some of the city’s most famous markets, including:

-- Union Square Greenmarket and the Union Square Holiday Market – a former hangout for junkies, Union Square is now home to the City’s best known open-air farmers market and an expansive holiday market featuring handmade crafts, art and prepared foods.
+- Union Square Greenmarket – a former hangout for junkies, Union Square is now home to the City’s best known open-air farmers market and one of the best public gathering places in the City, drawing more than 60,000 shoppers on a hot summer’s day.

 - Essex Street Market – a City-operated, indoor public market which has mirrored the growth and evolution of its Lower East Side neighborhood while retaining its historical customer base.